nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* The selected internship application is updated with the new task added in its task list.
+* The first internship application in the list is updated with the new task added to its task list.

 Before adding a new task for `Technical Interview` at `12-01-2023 15:00` to the selected internship application: